 - 1. I understand that Holy Trinity uses technology as part of the daily life of the school when it is appropriate to support teaching & learning and the smooth running of the school, and to help prepare the children for their future lives. - 2.
 I understand that the school takes every reasonable precaution to keep pupils safe and to prevent pupils from accessing inappropriate materials, including behaviour policies and agreements, physical and technical monitoring, education and support and web filtering.
 However, the school cannot be held responsible for the nature and content of materials accessed through the internet and mobile technologies, which can sometimes be upsetting. - 3.
 I understand that internet and devices used in school, and use of school-owned devices, networks and cloud platforms out of school may be subject to filtering and monitoring.
 These should be used in the same manner as when in school, including during any remote learning periods. - 4.
-During any remote learning periods, I understand that my child might be contacted online by the class teacher or year group support staff (in cases of remote learning) via google classroom and only about their learning, wellbeing or behaviour.
-If they are contacted by someone else or these staff ask them to use a different app to chat, they will tell another teacher - 5.
-I will promote positive online safety and model safe, responsible and positive behaviours in my own use of technology, including on social media: not sharing other's images or details without permission and refraining from posting negative, threatening or violent comments about others, including the school staff, volunteers, governors, contractors, pupils or other parents/carers. - 6.
+I will promote positive online safety and model safe, responsible and positive behaviours in my own use of technology, including on social media: not sharing other's images or details without permission and refraining from posting negative, threatening or violent comments about others, including the school staff, volunteers, governors, contractors, pupils or other parents/carers. - 5.
 The impact of social media use is often felt strongly in schools, which is why we expect certain behaviours from pupils when using the various platforms of social media.
-I will support the school and not encourage my child to join any platform where they are below the minimum age (including but not exclusively- Whatsapp (16+), Snapchat (13+), Facebook (13+), Instagram (13+), TikTok (13+)) - 7.
+I will support the school and not encourage my child to join any platform where they are below the minimum age (including but not exclusively- Whatsapp (13+), Snapchat (13+), Facebook (13+), Instagram (13+), TikTok (13+)) - 6.
 I will not share images of other people's children (including video images) on social media and understand that there may be cultural or legal reasons why this would be inappropriate or even dangerous.
 I will not use any 'live streaming' to record images within the school.
-I know that the school sometimes uses images/video of my child for internal purposes such as recording attainment, but it will only do so publicly if I have given my consent on the relevant form.
+I know that the school sometimes uses images/video of my child for internal purposes such as recording attainment, but it will only do so publicly if I have given my consent on the relevant form. - 7.
+I understand that for my child to grow up safe online, s/he will need positive input from school and home, so I will talk to my child about online safety and know I can refer to parentsafe.lgfl.net for advice and support on safe settings. - 8.
+I understand that my child needs a safe and appropriate place to do remote learning if school are closed (similar to regular online homework).
+When on any video calls with school, it would be better not to be in a bedroom but where this is unavoidable, my child will be fully dressed and not in bed, and the camera angle will point away from beds/bedding/personal information etc. Where it is possible to blur or change the background, I will help my child to do so.